Samantha-Du/GLA-SDD/README.md

 ```

 ## Results
-The GLA-SDD model is trained on a single card NVIDIA GeForce RTX 2080 Ti.
+The RPA-SDD model is trained on a single card NVIDIA GeForce RTX 2080 Ti.
 The training takes around 7-9 hours.

 ```
 Validate bal eer: 0.524